 *Something to keep in mind if you are seeing behavioral problems.
 Have changes been made in the barnyard lately?

 I use calming essential oils when changes are made.
 They work wonders!
 You can read more about that here Donkey Care [Calming a Stressed Donkey]

 2. Hiding Pain

 Is your donkey in pain?
 Donkeys are very good at hiding pain.
 It will be hard for your donkey to be well behaved or affectionate towards you if they are in pain.

-If you notice any behavioral changes in your donkey and nothing else has changed it’s a good idea to get a vet out.
-Issues like this are not easy to diagnose.
+If you notice any behavioral changes in your donkey and nothing else has changed, it’s a good idea to get a vet out.
+Issues like this are difficult to diagnose.
 It can be a number of things.

 Observe your donkey’s behavior and give a well-detailed report to your vet.